 I accidentally wrote another tutorial which covers much of what this covers.
 If you want more "hand holding", more "now type..." stuff, try the other tutorial.
 If in doubt, continue with the one you are reading.

 The following may seem like an awful lot of work... a bit of an elephant gun for the mouse in my sights.
-However, remember it is just to illustrate something... and that something entail important concepts.
-One quickly grasped advantage of doing this sort of thing this way, the "hard" way, is that, for instance, if you mistype Bach's name, it will be obvious... every reference to Bach will be wrong, AND you only have to fix one entry to fix all of the manifestations of the error.
-Also, you can ESSENTIALLY (without actually) "type" "Wolfgang Amadeus Mozart" dozens of times, simply by typing just "wamo" many those dozens of times.
+However, remember it is just to illustrate something... and that something entails important concepts.
+One quickly grasped advantage of doing this sort of thing the way I'm going to show you, the "hard" way, is that, for instance, if you mistype Bach's name, it will be obvious... every reference to Bach will be wrong, AND you only have to fix one entry to fix all of the manifestations of the error.
+Also, you can ESSENTIALLY (without actually) "type" "Wolfgang Amadeus Mozart" dozens of times, simply by typing just "wamo" those many times.

 By the way... did you know that Mozart was also known as WG Mozart?
 More on this later, when you've puzzled on it.